How to build new coping skills

 When people talk about coping, they often use terms like ‘good’ coping mechanisms and ‘bad’ coping mechanisms.
 Talking about coping in this way can be problematic for a few reasons.

 First, it over-simplifies coping.
-When you engage in an action to help deal with stress, that action often has short-term and long-term effects on the situation you’re in, your mental state and your life.
-Some of these effects will be helpful and make things easier for you, while others might be less helpful or limiting.
+When you engage in an action to help deal with stress, that action often has short-term and long-term effects on the situation you’re in, your mental state, and your life.
+Some of these effects will be helpful and make things easier for you, while others might be limiting.
 You can’t separate coping mechanisms into all good and all bad because each mechanism comes with its own unique combination of pros and cons for that specific situation.

 How to learn new coping strategies

-The good news is, you can add new strategies to your coping toolkit at any time.
+Fortunately, you can add new strategies to your coping toolkit at any time.
 Coping strategies are a type of skill.
 You can learn new ones and get better at using different strategies by practising them.
 As you expand your coping toolkit, you can respond to stress in more flexible ways and find the most appropriate strategy to meet the demands you’re facing.
-This process can be difficult and feel uncomfortable at first, but If you want to explore some alternative ways of coping, here are some things you can focus on.
+This process can be difficult and feel uncomfortable at first, but if you want to explore some alternative ways of coping, here are some techniques you can try:

 Find what you can control

 If a situation you’re facing is causing you stress, start by finding the parts of the situation that you can control, and the parts that are outside of your control.
-This will help you to identify what coping strategies will work best for what you’re dealing with.
+This will help you to identify what coping strategies will work best given the challenge you’re dealing with.

 For example, if you have an exam coming up, you can’t control the questions that will come up on the test, or how exactly you will feel when you’re in the exam room.
-You are able to influence how you prepare for the exam, however.
+However, how you prepare for the exam remains within your control.
 For the bits you can control, problem-focused strategies like making a study plan, asking your teachers or lecturers for advice and tips, and making sure you get enough sleep can all be helpful strategies to use.
-Emotion-focused coping can help you to manage the feelings associated with the bits you can’t control.
+Emotion-focused coping can help you to manage the feelings associated with the aspects of the challenge that you can’t control.
 You might talk to your classmates about your worries or pick up some mindfulness exercises to help stay calm during the exam itself.

-Sometimes in life, you will face situations that are totally out of your control, like losing a loved one, and these can be some of the hardest times to cope.
-In these times, finding ways to understand, process, and ease the emotions that the experience brings up can help you through.
+Sometimes in life, you will face situations that are totally out of your control, like losing a loved one.
+During these times, finding ways to understand, process, and ease the emotions that the experience brings up can help you through.
 This might involve things like taking time for yourself when you need it, sharing how you’re feeling with someone you trust, or doing things that you enjoy or calm you.
+Read more about how to regulate your emotions.

 Practice mindfulness